 (4) Business Associates.
 There are some services we provide through contracts with our business associates.
-In such situations, we may disclose your personal health information to our business associates so they can perform the job we asked them to do.
-We require all business associates to appropriately safeguard your information, in accordance with applicable law.
+In such situations, we may disclose your personal health information to our business associates so that they can perform the job we asked them to do.
+We require all business associates to appropriately safeguard your information in accordance with applicable law.

 (5) Individuals Involved in Your Care or Payment for Your Care.
-To a family member, a close personal friend or any other person identified by you if we (a) obtain your agreement, (b) provide you with the opportunity to object to the disclosure and you do not object; or (c) reasonably infer that you do not object to the disclosure.
+To a family member, a close personal friend, or any other person identified by you if we (a) obtain your agreement, (b) provide you with the opportunity to object to the disclosure and you do not object, or (c) reasonably infer that you do not object to the disclosure.